Tinkerforge/doc/de/source/Hardware/Bricklets/Remote_Switch.rst

 Mumbi               m-FS300                              Schalter Set                       A
 ------------------- ------------------------------------ ---------------------------------- -------
 ------------------- ------------------------------------ ---------------------------------- -------
-ONE FOR ALL         HC-8000                              Switch Set                         C
+ONE FOR ALL         HC-8000                              Schalter Set                       C
 ------------------- ------------------------------------ ---------------------------------- -------
 ------------------- ------------------------------------ ---------------------------------- -------
 Vivanco             FSS 31000W                           Schalter Set                       A